Makena-Maryann/github-search/README.md

 # GithubApi

-#### This is an angular application where the user can post a quote and upvote or downvote other people's quotes.
+#### This is an Angular app that uses GitHub API to enable users to search for a GitHub user profile information and their repositories.

 #### By **Maryann Makena**

 ## Description

-This is an angular application where the user can post a quote and upvote or downvote other people's quotes.
-The user can also delete a quote.
+This is an Angular app that uses GitHub API to enable users to search for a GitHub user profile information and their repositories.

 ## Setup/Installation Requirements